mpholganza/paophotos/README.md

-This project was created for demo purposes
+This is a very basic photo gallery web application created purely for demonstration purposes.
+It uses fake data from https://jsonplaceholder.typicode.com/

 PaoPhotos!
 ==========

-If you wish to view PaoPhotos running on the web as well as the source code you can do so at [codesandbox](https://codesandbox.io/s/github/mpholganza/paophotos)
+If you wish to view PaoPhotos running on the web as well as explore the source code you can do so at [codesandbox](https://codesandbox.io/s/github/mpholganza/paophotos)

 To run this app locally run the following: